How to Get Started

 on all campuses if you don't have internet access.

-Assessment in reading, English, and math helps determine proper course-level placement
+Assessment of your background in reading, English, and math helps determine best course-level

-English, math and science; it is not required for courses like PE, art, or conversational
+required for courses like PE, art, or conversational foreign language.

 - Successful completion (“C” or higher) of an equivalent college-level math and/or writing

 Additional measures include the PARCC**, GED**, HISET**, TASC** and Accuplacer*.
 Please

 see the Assessment page for more information.
 You may send your transcripts or test scores to firstname.lastname@example.org or bring them with you when you take the CSI.

 *Scores are valid for a period of three years from the date taken.